Once you have connected your calendar and configured your default meeting settings, you can access the Apollo Meetings dashboard. From here, you can:

 You have now copied the unique meeting schedule link for a specific meeting type.

 To gauge your guests' scheduling experience and ensure you have configured the details of each meeting type correctly, you can access a preview of the guest scheduling workflow.

-Apollo directs you to the Meeting Schedule process that your users will follow when they click the meeting type link that you share with them.
+Apollo directs you to the same scheduling process as the one prospects will follow for that meeting type.
 Click through the workflow to visualize the steps they will take to book time on your calendar.

 View Your Scheduled Meetings

-Click Past Meetings to view the meetings that you have already attended.
+Click Past to view the meetings that you have already attended.